The original Westminster Bridge

 The artist Canaletto created his famous painting of the bridge while it was under construction.
 He included a number of features that were planned but never implemented.
 Those errors were repeated in his later depictions and even copied by other artists.

 There were separate contracts given for various arches, which led to unequal settlement of the piers.
-Just as the finishing touches were being put to the work one of the piers began to subside, causing a large amount of extra work and a delay in completion of several years.
-The original budget was £90,000, yet the final cost was the vast sum of almost four hundred thousand pounds.
+Just as the finishing touches were being put to the work one of them began to subside, causing a large amount of extra work and a delay in completion of several years.
+The original budget was £90,000, yet the final cost was the vast sum of almost four hundred thousand pounds including the approaches.
 After twelve years from its start the bridge was finally complete and opened in a midnight ceremony in November 1750, with celebrations at the new Bear Inn on the Westminster side.
 In its first few days it was such a great attraction that many people could only cross the river by ferry!
 The bridge was a public enterprise and therefore toll-free from the beginning.

 The final structure of fifteen arches was an engineering and design masterpiece of its time.
 Along the parapet were alcoves in which to shelter, built over the bridge piers.
 The bridge authorities employed twelve watchmen to ensure nothing untoward took place within them at night or for tradesmen to set up stalls.
 The dirt carriageway required constant watering during summer months to prevent dust.
 It was originally lit at night by thirty-two oil lamps, later replaced by gas lamps.

 There were consequences due to the need for new roadways leading to the bridge on either bank.
 At Westminster many of the old, squalid houses in narrow streets around Old Palace Yard were demolished and replaced.
 Parliament Street was laid out in 1756 and Whitehall widened.
 On the Lambeth side Westminster Bridge Road was laid out eastwards to connect it with Borough High Street.
 When Blackfriars Bridge was opened in 1769 a roadway was continued southwards from there to connect with Westminster Bridge Road at St. George’s Fields, with the junction known as St. George’s Circus.